Cheshvan 5776 – October 2015

-B”H the year has gotten off to a great start as many of you have been following in the updates.
+B”H our first year has gotten off to a great start as many of you have been following in the updates.
 I don’t know of a single Talmid who is unhappy in Monsey and the boys are all very happy with their decision to come to Mesivta Lev Tmimim Lubavitch.
 Apparently, from the reports I’m hearing from the greater community, from the fact that we are still receiving applications (and unfortunately having to turn people away due to lack of space and resources), the parents, are sharing positive feedback with their communities and friends.
 I thank you for this, and for all the emails of personal feedback that they’re providing me with.
 It is greatly appreciated – both the positive, as well as the constructive.

 Due to the unique approach of our Yeshiva, some in the community have a difficulty understanding who we cater to and mistakenly believe that this is a school for “certain types of students”.
 The truth is that the very reason for our founding is to change this is very paradigm.